Pylons/pyramid_jinja2/docs/index.rst

 -------------------------------

 By default, only templates ending in the ``.jinja2`` file extension are supported.
-However, it is very easy to add support for alternate file extensions using the :func:`pyramid_jinja2.add_jinja2_renderer` directive.
+However, it is very easy to add support for alternative file extensions using the :func:`pyramid_jinja2.add_jinja2_renderer` directive.

 .. code-block:: python